Article highlights

 • Inability to drive safely

-Poor judgment can occur before memory loss as an early symptom of Alzheimer’s disease.
-As time goes on, reasoning and judgment can be significantly affected.
-They may get worse as the disease progresses.
+Impaired judgement can appear before memory loss as an early symptom of Alzheimer's disease, and reasoning may be affected more significantly as the condition progresses.

 If a person begins to forget how to do familiar tasks, this may be an early sign of dementia.
-A subtle change to how they behave in their daily life usually starts with more complex tasks rather than simple ones, including:
+A subtle change usually starts with more complex tasks rather than simple ones, including:

 • Keeping track of bills

-• Following a recipe Playing a game with lots of rules
+• Playing a game with lots of rules

-A person showing early signs of dementia may struggle with familiar tasks.
-They might also lose interest in their hobbies and passions.
-Additionally, they can have trouble learning new things.
-Adapting to changes in their environment can be challenging for them.
-Following new routines may also be challenging.
+A person showing early signs of dementia may struggle with familiar tasks, lose interest in hobbies and passions, and find it harder to learn new things, adapt to changes in their environment or follow new routines.

-Individuals who experience cognitive decline or show early-onset dementia symptoms may struggle to express themselves verbally and have trouble understanding others.
-Communication difficulties can manifest in a variety of ways, including the following:
+Individuals who experience cognitive decline may struggle to express themselves verbally and to understand others.
+Communication difficulties can show up in a variety of ways, including:

 • Struggling to find the right words